gurungprakas/project-planner/README.md

 PROJECT PLANNER

-A React Redux Firebase app to plan projects using Materialize CSS, Redux-Thunk..
-Used Moment JS to format dates..
+A React Redux Firebase app to plan projects using Materialize CSS, Redux-Thunk, firebase for authentication and back end Used Moment JS to format dates..